casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This tutorial examines how to upgrade an existing contract, similar to upgrading any other software.
-You can change an unlocked Casper contract by adding, editing, or deleting functionality.
-Once you have the new contract, you can add it to an existing contract package by knowing the contract package hash and using the [add_contract_version](https://docs.rs/casper-contract/latest/casper_contract/contract_api/storage/fn.add_contract_version.html) API.
-Note that a [locked contract](https://docs.rs/casper-contract/latest/casper_contract/contract_api/storage/fn.new_locked_contract.html) cannot be versioned and is therefore not upgradable.
+This tutorial examines how to upgrade an existing contract, a process similar to upgrading any other software.
+You can change an unlocked [contract package](https://docs.rs/casper-types/latest/casper_types/struct.ContractPackage.html) by adding a new contract and updating the default contract version that the contract package should use.
+You will need to know the contract package hash and use the [add_contract_version](https://docs.rs/casper-contract/latest/casper_contract/contract_api/storage/fn.add_contract_version.html) API.

+**Note:** a [locked contract package](https://docs.rs/casper-contract/latest/casper_contract/contract_api/storage/fn.new_locked_contract.html) cannot be versioned and is therefore not upgradable.

 ## Pre-requisites
 - The [ContractPackageHash](https://docs.rs/casper-types/latest/casper_types/contracts/struct.ContractPackageHash.html) referencing the [ContractPackage](https://docs.rs/casper-types/latest/casper_types/struct.ContractPackage.html) where an unlocked contract is stored in global state